michaelpowers8/Mitchell-EDI-Invoices/README.md

 # Mitchell-EDI-Invoices
-EDI 880 invoices are very precise and require very close attention to detail to grow an understanding about
+EDI 880 invoices are very precise and require very close attention to detail.
+The format PDF provided explains exactly how these invoices are formatted.
+However, once you have the raw data, there are potentially thousands of unique codes that are used throughout the invoices that need to be translated.
+Those codes can be found here https://www.kasoftware.com/schema/edi/x12/00401/messages/880/ and are programmed for utilization in the file edi_codes.py